mullasuleman/SFMC_Console_Toolset/README.md

 **Uses**
 - Sometimes you really just want to quickly import some records.
 Use this to download a blank csv, populate with data and import.
-- Use as a sample file when setting up an import activity in Automation Studio
+- Use as a sample file for field mapping when setting up an import activity in Automation Studio
-- Use as a sample file when setting up an import definition in Contact Builder
+- Use as a sample file for field mapping when setting up an import definition in Contact Builder

 This tool will also copy a comma-separated field list to the clipboard if you need to grab all fields from a data extension to use in SQL Query.